Four Nutritional Deficiencies That Can Cause Insomnia

 This health news is provided by Nutrition Breakthroughs, a publisher of nutrition articles and supplier of effective natural remedies since 2002.
 Nutrition Breakthroughs makes the original calcium and magnesium based natural sleep aid Sleep Minerals II, as well as Joints and More, the natural solution for joint relief, aches and pains, stronger hair and nails and more energy.

-Calcium Food Sources for Good Sleep, Strong Bones
+Calcium Foods for Strong Bones and Good Sleep

 Calcium is one of the most famous of all minerals due to its vast array of benefits to our health.
 Dr. Linus Pauling, the two-time Nobel Prize winner said: “You can trace every sickness, every disease, and every ailment to a mineral deficiency.”